-How to complete the Equivalency form:
+How to complete the form:

-- · List the courses you plan to take abroad under the far-left column.
-Include at least 3 alternate courses in case your requested courses are not available for whatever reason. - · Print/acquire all course descriptions or syllabi that are available to show the relevant department chair. - · Work with the relevant department chair for each course (based on the courses' discipline) to find CSU equivalencies.
-The dept. chair should list the equivalent

-CSU course number in the middle column & sign their approval in the far-right column.

-- It is your responsibility to obtain all relevant signatures on this form. - · CGE must receive this completed form prior to departure.
+- List the courses you plan to take abroad under the far left column.
+Include at least 3 alternate courses in case your requested courses are not available for some reason. - · Work with the relevant department chair for each course (based on the courses' discipline) to find CSU equivalencies.
+The dept. chair should list the equivalent CSU course number in the middle column & sign their approval in the far right column. - · It is your responsibility to obtain all relevant signatures on this form. - · CGE must receive this completed form prior to departure.

-Upon arrival in host-country you must complete the Enrollment Verification Form and submit to the CGE for processing.
-This is done in case you must add/delete courses upon your arrival to your host institution from what was originally approved on your Course Equivalency Form.
-CGE strongly advises that you save a record of all your semester abroad course syllabi and completed coursework in case a department requires more documentation to determine the CSU equivalent upon your return.
-Some departments may wish to know the credentials of your course instructor or the accreditation of the host university.
+If you must add/delete courses upon your arrival to your host institution, then you may amend your course equivalency form upon your return.
+CGE strongly advises that you save a record of all your semester abroad course syllabi and completed coursework.
+This information can help you when requesting course equivalents from departments.
+Some departments may wish to know the credentials of your course instructor.
 You are responsible for asking the department chair what information they will require prior to your departure.